nerdnugget/HODL-Project/README.md

 ## Project Overview

 This deep learning project aims to predict the likelihood of legislative bill passage in North Carolina using advanced machine learning techniques.
-Developed as part of a 15.773 course project, the model leverages comprehensive legislative data to provide insights into bill success probabilities.
+Developed as part of a 15.773 course project (due March 16, 2025), the model leverages comprehensive legislative data to provide insights into bill success probabilities.

 ## Project Notebook